 In addition, the Imola / Rocktram neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 100.0% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-Furthermore, renter-occupied real estate is dominant in the Imola / Rocktram neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+Furthermore, 100.0% of the real estate in the Imola / Rocktram neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 Despite all of the residential real estate here in the Imola / Rocktram neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 42.1%, which is higher than 97.9% of all U.S. neighborhoods.

 Also of note, unpopulated, and rural, the Imola / Rocktram neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
 According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 91.7% of the neighborhoods in America.